AnriiGegliuk/YoutubeAPI_Analysis/README.md

 Observed that Jonna Jinton's channel grew steadily over the years, with a sharp increase in the number of videos published since 2019.
 The tags that appeared most frequently in her videos were related to nature, sweeden, winter, vikings etc.

 Finally, found a positive correlation between the number of views and the number of likes and comments for the videos, indicating that viewers who engage more with Jonna Jinton's content are more likely to watch her videos.

-Overall, my analysis suggests that Jonna Jinton's content, which focuses on nature, mindfulness, and spirituality, has a growing and engaged audience.